FAQ

 Yes, for example Prophesee offers an acquisition interface for MVTec HALCON.
 Installation and getting started instructions can be found in the Knowledge Center MVTec HALCON Acquisition Interface page.
 There is also a video giving an overview of the bridge and how to use it.
 If you are interested in other libraries, please let us know.

-Why is my compiled C++ sample is running slow?
+Why is my compiled C++ sample running slow?

-If your C++ sample seems to run slow, please ensure compilation was configured in Release mode.
+If your C++ code sample appears to be running slowly, double-check that the compilation was set up in Release mode.
 See our page on sample compilation for detailed compilation steps.

 Where can I find C++ headers?